 Descent into the Nisyros volcano

-#8 Church Prophet Elias
+#8 Church of Prophet Elias

-#9 Nikia: Picture-book village of Nisyros
+#9 Nikia: Picture-perfect village of Nisyros

 Time out at Porta Nikia